hvpham-yorku/project-jume-group-9/doc/sprint0/PB.md

 20. **Switch From One Warehouse to an Entire different Warehouse (Multi-tenancy)**
    - **User Story:** As a user, I can be from multiple warehouses and should be able to quickly swtich between warehouses and see the same dashboard for that warehouse inventory.
    - **Criteria of Satisfaction:**
      - Users can successfully sign-out from their current warehouse and change from one warehouse to another with every features available across all of them.

+## **8️⃣ Seeding and Testing**
+21. **Staging data for 2 different inventories**
+   - **User Story:** As a user, I can playaround and see the usage of my entire dashboard using fake data to test its capabilities.
+   - **Criteria of Satisfaction:**
+     - Users can successfully play around with ordering, products, analytics and notification features with these databases.
+     - Products must have images, name, some quantity for testing
+     - Customers must have name, address, email, phone no, and location